Azarilh/UbuntuKdeConfigurationScript/README.md

 # UbuntuKdeConfigurationScript
 <hr>
-This script auto configures Ubuntu with KDE.<br>
+This script auto configures Ubuntu based distros that have KDE.<br>
 It's made for personal use, but if someone want to use it, they're free to do so.<br><br>
 This script will install packages written in the './Resources/extra' file.
 Vim will also be installed, ye can remove it afterwards.<br>
 ~~Systemd-boot will substitute Grub as boot manager.~~ (Not anymore since version 1.1.0, but the 1.0.1 should do that, see the first note below tho'.)<br>